application-research/delta-edge/docs/aggregation.md

 is used to aggregate the files into a single file.*

 ## Checking the status of the uploaded content
 Once the bucket is filled the edge node will aggregate the files into a single file and make a deal with the specified miner via Delta.
+Anyone can access the status of the CID using the status endpoint.

+### How it works
 ![image](https://github.com/application-research/edge-ur/assets/4479171/b4c3f80d-8b7b-4b16-8c76-61020923a7d2)

 ### Checking the status by content ID